 Before you started trying for a baby or became pregnant, there’s a good chance you were fairly relaxed about food safety matters and you just used a good dose of common sense to avoid food poisoning.

-In your pre-pregnancy days you probably ate meat and steak exactly how you like it, and didn’t think twice about eating dried meat like beef jerky or having a sandwich made with deli meat.
+In your pre-pregnancy days you probably ate meat and steak exactly how you like it, and didn’t think twice about eating seafood such as octopus, eating dried meat like beef jerky or having a sandwich made with deli meat.

 But during pregnancy it’s important to avoid an infection called listeriosis, which is a serious infection usually caused by eating food contaminated with the bacterium Listeria monocytogenes.